 Section 22 of the Australian Heritage Council Act 2003 (Cth) has guidelines for including places on the National Register.
 Places listed must meet one or more of the following features:

-For more information about the Commonwealth Heritage Protection regime, see the website of the Department of Sustainability, Environment, Water, Population and Communities.
+For more information about the Commonwealth Heritage Protection regime, see the website of the Department of the Environment.